2.1.2 Symmetrization#

 Summary#

-Identical particles have no labels; the many-body state must be symmetric (bosons, \(\lambda=+1\)) or antisymmetric (fermions, \(\lambda=-1\)) under particle exchange.
+Identical particles require the many-body state to be symmetric (bosons, \(\lambda=+1\)) or antisymmetric (fermions, \(\lambda=-1\)) under exchange, determined by spin via the spin-statistics theorem.

 See Also